 Cons

 Not only is this device modern-looking and sleek, but it's also highly accurate and efficient.
 Designed in a way to give you the earliest possible warning of carbon monoxide presence, the X-Sense alarm will put your mind at rest.
-The unit is battery-operated, so there's no need to worry about playing around with wires or access to wall outlets, and measurements are taken every 10 seconds, clearly displayed on the large LCD display.
+The unit is battery-operated, so there's no need to worry about playing around with wires.
+Measurements are taken every 10 seconds and are clearly displayed on the large LCD display.
+Keep in mind that this one is designed to be wall-mounted, so you won't be able to use it freestanding around your home.

 Pros